Skip to Main Content

 Learn More: What Is Debt-To-Income Ratio?

 When applying for a personal loan, you can choose between an unsecured and a secured loan.
-Most personal loans are unsecured, meaning they aren’t backed by any collateral.
-The benefit is that you don’t risk losing any assets, such as your car or house, if you can’t repay the loan.
+Most personal loans are unsecured, meaning they aren't backed by any collateral.
+The benefit is that you don't risk losing an asset, such as your car or house, if you can't repay the loan.
 However, unsecured loans may be more difficult to qualify for and have higher interest rates.

-When comparing lenders, make sure to check if they allow cosigners on personal loans.
-Also, be mindful of the responsibilities of a cosigner: They’re legally responsible for repayment if you can’t meet your monthly dues.
-Not being able to repay the loan would damage the cosigner’s credit in addition to yours.
+When comparing lenders, check if they allow cosigners on personal loans.
+Also, be mindful of the responsibilities of a cosigner: They're legally responsible for repayment if you can't meet your monthly obligation.
+Even late payments on your part can damage their credit (as well as yours), as would defaulting entirely on the loan.

 Pros and cons of debt consolidation